keras-team/keras-preprocessing/README.md

 ```

 Keras Preprocessing is compatible with Python 2.7-3.6
-and is distributed under the MIT liense.
+and is distributed under the MIT license.